Psychology of eating meat: Extrinsic factors

 Price is an important extrinsic factor which can affect consumer choices about meat.
 Price concerns may induce consumers to choose among different meats, or avoid meat altogether.
 Health concerns are also relevant to consumer choices about meat.
 The perceived risk of food contamination can affect consumer attitudes towards meat, as after meat-related scares such as those associated with mad cow disease or bird flu.
 Safety-related product recalls can impact demand for meat.
 People may reduce or eliminate meat from their diets for perceived health benefits.
 Health considerations may motivate both meat-eaters and vegetarians.
 Meatless diets in adolescents can be a way to conceal eating disorders, although vegetarianism does not necessarily increase the risk of disordered eating.

-Research suggests consumers tend to prefer meats whose origin lies in their own country over imported products, partly due to the fact that domestic meats are perceived to be of higher quality.

-This effect may also reflect consumers' ethnocentrism or patriotism.
+Research suggests consumers tend to prefer meats whose origin lies in their own country over imported products, partly due to the fact that domestic meats are perceived to be of higher quality; this effect may also reflect consumers' ethnocentrism or patriotism.
 The importance of meat's country of origin varies from country to country.

 Beliefs and attitudes about environmental and animal welfare concerns can affect meat consumption.
 Consumers in the developed world may be willing to pay slightly more for meat produced according to higher animal welfare standards, although welfare and environmental concerns are usually considered less important than attributes more directly related to meat quality, such as appearance.
 A 2001 study in Scotland found that, although participants cared about animal welfare in general, they considered price and appearance more important than welfare when buying meat.
 A study of Dutch consumers found that both rational and emotional responses to environmental and other concerns affected purchasing of organic meat.
-People may be more inclined to replace their conventional meat purchases with organic options, as a recent 2022 study in the United Kingdom suggests that these cage-free, grass-fed alternatives may provide the consumer with more beneficial nutrients.

 Meat consumption patterns can also be influenced by individuals' family, friends, and traditions.
 A study of British eating patterns found that meat was often associated with positive food traditions, such as the Sunday roast.
 Some consumers only purchase meat conforming with religious prescriptions, such as halal meat.
 These consumers' trust in quality assurance organizations, and individual relationships with meat providers, have been reported to significantly affect their purchasing behavior.

-Recent trends in animal husbandry, such as biotechnology, factory farming, and breeding animals for faster growth, are expected to have a continuing effect on the evolution of consumer attitudes towards meat.
+Twenty-first-century trends in animal husbandry, such as biotechnology, factory farming, and breeding animals for faster growth, are expected to have a continuing effect on the evolution of consumer attitudes towards meat.